 #9 – Remember to Treat Yourself

-Travelling can be stressful, dull, and a pain in the backside.
+Traveling can be stressful, dull, and a pain in the backside.
 But it doesn’t have to feel this way.
-Consider packing an extra bag filled with goodies to help brighten up your experience and allow you to feel like travelling is more of a treat than a time-suck.
+Consider packing an extra bag filled with goodies to help brighten up your experience and allow you to feel like traveling is more of a treat than a time-suck.